M-Hamza-Hassaan/Voluntarily-Teaching-DSA-2/README.md

 # Welcome to the Data Structures and Algorithms for Absolute Beginners Course
 **Here, You'll Find:**
 <br>
-The repository contains all the course-relevant material, such as slides, lecture recordings, and leetCode problem links.
+This repository contains all the course-relevant material, such as slides, lecture recordings, and leetCode problem links.

 **Beginner Friendly LeetCode practice session lectures** This course is designed for absolute beginners helping them kick off their coding journey.
 We will cover everything from Arrays 𝘁𝗼 Space and Time Complexity and Queue.